mrmign/mrmign.github.com/_posts/2013-04-23-machine-learning-1.md

 supervised learning give the "right answer" for each example in the data.

-+ Regression Problem: predict real-valued output
++ Regression Problem: predict real-valued output(continuous-value)
 + Classification Problem: discrete-valued output

 #### Notation: